kubernetes-sigs/cluster-api/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: 🐛 Bug report
-about: Tell us about a problem you are experiencing
+about: Tell us about a problem you are experiencing.
 title: ''
 labels: ''
 assignees: ''